Gimbal360: Canonicalizing Planar Diffusion for Spherical Panorama Completion: Introduction

-In summary, our contributions are threefold: \begin{itemize} \item We identify the geometric and topological domain gaps that cause structural failures when Euclidean diffusion priors are applied to $360^\circ$ panoramas, and introduce a Canonical Viewing Space together with a large-scale gravity-aligned dataset Horizon360 to establish a unified structural prior. \item We propose a Differentiable Auto-Leveling module that regularizes geometric alignment by constraining dense correspondences to a rigid transformation via a soft-argmin solver, enabling stable alignment of unposed inputs without requiring camera extrinsics. \item We enforce topological equivariance in the generative pipeline through circular latent encoding and Siamese shift-equivariant training, enabling diffusion models to respect the intrinsic $S^1$ periodicity of panoramic imagery. \end{itemize}
+In summary, our contributions are threefold: \begin{itemize} \item We identify the geometric and topological domain gaps between planar diffusion priors and the spherical manifold, and introduce a Canonical Viewing Space together with a large-scale gravity-aligned dataset, Horizon360, to establish a unified structural prior. \item We propose Differentiable Projective Canonicalization, which regularizes geometric alignment by constraining dense correspondences to a rigid transformation via a differentiable rigid bottleneck, stabilizing joint training with the generator without pose annotations at inference. \item We enforce topological equivariance in the generative pipeline through circular latent encoding and Siamese shift-equivariant training, enabling diffusion models to respect the intrinsic $S^1$ periodicity of panoramic imagery. \end{itemize}